 For those lucky new parents that live near their family then it is time to call all forces!
 The first year is when you are going to need help the most, from helping with babysitting, doing the groceries, delivering home cooked food, to simply catching up on your sleep.
-If you don’t have help nearby, just remember you can’t do everything!
+If you don’t have help nearby, just remember you can’t do everything yourself when raising twins!
 That load of washing or cleaning the kitchen can wait.
-Rest when you cannot when you should.
-Healthy mum, happy mother!
-There are a number of support associations specifically for twins you can call on for help including The Multiple Birth Association and the Multiple Birth Volunteer Service They have volunteer help that can come to your home depending on where you live.
+Rest when you can.

 If you are not an organised person then it is time to change your ways.
 It will make your life a lot easier and less stressful.
 Bulk up on nappies, freeze meals and prepare for those days where you just can’t get anything done.
 The twins will make sure you can’t organise them, but you can organise your life around them.
 This is a fact of being a parent, not just for parents of twins.
 Life does change, and life does revolve around them.